dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-5.0.md

 ### CSS isolation

 Blazor now supports defining CSS styles that are scoped to a given component.
-Component specific CSS styles make it easier to reason about the styles in an app and to avoid unintentional side effects from global styles.
+Component-specific CSS styles make it easier to reason about the styles in an app and to avoid unintentional side effects of global styles.
 For more information, see <xref:blazor/components/css-isolation>.

 ### New `InputFile` component